Foundation Program: In-Depth Study Program in Modern Buddhism

 1. To attend every class, unless there is a valid health, family or work-related reason for missing.

-2. To apply effort to memorize both The Root Text and The Condensed Meaning of the Text for each part of the book studied.
+2. To apply effort to memorize The Condensed Meaning of the Text for each part of the book studied.

 3. To take a written examination at the end of each part of the book studied.